| Info >> Actor The Actor - Tom Baker

 genuine with his reactions which he felt was important and I believe it

 hasn't gone unnoticed.
+His

 humour which came through into the role also appealed to a wide audience.